jatkinson1000/AoC-2023/README.md

     Stepping back and trying to be clever was really difficult.
     Extending a list whilst actively iterating over it doesn't feel right at all!
     Given up on perfect docstrings.
+- Day 6 :sparkles: :sparkles:
+  - Calculations.
+    This one even has tests! :O Nice in comparison to yesterday.
+    Could probably have used bisection or quadratic formula if wanting to be clever.

 ### What did I learn?

 - Getting better at thinking more abstract instead of brute force.
 Maybe?
 - Use `strip()` when pulling in text data!
+- Use `range(a, b)` to iterate over things without storing every instance!